nvardya/Python-Flask-Twitter-App/README.md

-# Python-Flask-Twitter-App
+# Python Flask & Twitter-App

-This project is an enhancment of my oriingal Python/MySQL/Twitter project.
+This project is an enhancment of my oriingal [Python/MySQL/Twitter project](https://github.com/nvardya/Twitter-Python-Scraper).
 This project was built using the Python Flask framework.
 This document will call out the important aspects of the Flask framework that were incorporated in creating this basic web app

 # 1. SQLAlchemy
 The `SQLAlchemy` extension for Flask was a major differenc in building this application.
 Connecting to my AWS hosted RDS could be executed with a single line of code: